anonymous-one/hostapd-roamer/README.md

 The script has 3 triggers for when a roam is forced:

-**a) Client connected at 2.4ghz, signal strength high** = Try to roam to the same accesspoint, but 5ghz
+**a) Client connected at 2.4ghz, signal strength high** = Try to roam to the same access point, but 5ghz

 **b) Client connected at 5ghz, signal strength medium / low** = Try to roam to another access point (you can specify 2.4ghz or 5ghz as it uses a neighbor report entry, so its agnostic to band)